phoet/asin/README.md

 The gem runs smoothly with Rails 3 and is tested against multiple rubies.
 See *.travis.yml* for details.

 ## Upgrading from Version 1.x

-Version 2 removes all the SimpleXXX classes in favor of Hashie::Rash
+Version 2 removes all the SimpleXXX classes in favor of Hashie::Rash.

+The old api is available if you require the ASIN::Adapter

+    require 'asin'
+    require 'asin/adapter'

+It's also a good starting point for looking into writing your own API adapter.

 ## Installation